 Reason 4: Skin Irritation

-Oftentimes, your pooch will constantly prod you to scratch his head.
+Often, your puppy will constantly prod you to scratch his head.
 He’ll rub his face on you until you give him what he wants.

 This can happen due to certain skin conditions.
 Skin irritation will make your dog feel itchy and restless.
 Owing to that, it might be asking you to relieve it from the annoying irritation.

-There should be some obvious symptoms in your dog if he’s suffering from skin conditions.
+There should be some apparent symptoms in your dog if he’s suffering from skin conditions.
 Inspect the dog closely to see if you can find signs such as: